TowoLabs/ftso-signal-providers/README.md

 5. Add your logo to `assets/` and make sure it's named correctly
 6. Run `yarn test` and make sure all tests pass, before submitting a pull request

-Add one entry per network that you intend to submit prices on.
-For example, if you're submitting price data to both Songbird and Flare, add two separate entries with different `chainId` values.

 ## Requirements
 * All attributes are required and must be in ASCII
 * `chainId` must be one of 19 (Songbird), 14 (Flare) or 16 (Coston)